peredaniel/wargames-dice-roller/README.md

 ## Privacy policy

-This privacy policy governs your use of the software application _Wargames Dice Roller_ ("Application") for iOS devices.
+This privacy policy governs your use of the software application _Wargames Dice Roller_ ("Application") for iOS and Android devices.

 ### What information does the Application obtain and how is it used?